Skip to main content

 Apply in this category if you graduated from a BCCNM-recognized practical nursing program.

-The REx-PN became the approved regulatory exam in British Columbia in January 2022.
-As a recent graduate of a practical nursing program, you will be required to take the REx-PN to hold registration in B.C.
+As a recent graduate of a practical nursing program, you will be required to take the REx-PN to hold licensure in B.C.
 To learn more:

 Application steps